 If you are a returning student and you want to take a block off or want to apply for a gap semester or gap year, please contact the Student Opportunities and Advising Hub, and they will discuss with your adviser what this means for your academic plan and start the paperwork.

 Yes, both faculty and staff advisors are available for all students.
 We strongly encourage students to reach out to their advisors to schedule an informal session and talk to them about the semester.
 Although sessions will be held remotely, advisors are ready to support their student advisees.

 What should a student do if a class they need is only offered during a specific block, but they want to use the flexibility described and take that block off?

 As with any academic year, we cannot guarantee a given class will be available in any given block; we will do our best to work directly with students to meet their needs, including extra options this year via the additional blocks, etc.

-NEW: If I have requested a gap semester, can I switch to a gap year?
+If I have requested a gap semester, can I switch to a gap year?